 The other type, and the type you should seek out are those who love being a marketing consultant because they love helping others to succeed and grow.
 You can easily differentiate between them because these consultants will focus meetings around you and your business.

-They will ask intelligent questions about your company, industry, and will listen intently so that they fully understand your business.
+They will carry out a marketing audit, ask intelligent questions about your company, industry, and will listen intently so that they fully understand your business.

 If you’re ever in doubt, just ask them to summarise back to you at the end of a meeting what you are specifically trying to achieve.